chmullig/sap-2s/README.md

 ## Reset Button

 Ben often finds it helpful to reset his system, but it's all spread around.
-In (https://youtu.be/HtFro0UKqkk)[https://youtu.be/HtFro0UKqkk] Ben setups a reset button near the instruction register.
+In [https://youtu.be/HtFro0UKqkk](https://youtu.be/HtFro0UKqkk) Ben creates a reset button near the instruction register, let's do that.

 ## 64k SRAM chip